tanushka-r/CodingExercise/submission.md

 Would add unit testing.

+Would break down and organise css better, I am using styles per component, just didn't have enough time to analyse and see where common parts are to be able to move them.

 ## How did you deviate from the directions, if at all, and why?

 I have tried not to deviate from directions as much as possible.
 As it is important to be able to show that I can code exactly to the specs.